-SME Exchange IPOs – Funding option for SME
+SME IPO Listing – Funding option for SME

 This is a dedicated platform for SMEs and after few years of getting listed on this platform and fulfilling other conditions, the listed SME can switch to the mainboard.